darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 //

-// My comment: notice here again, like in "Reasoning About Programs Problem 2", Dijkstra uses the phrase "change [variable in the repeatable statement]", it is a sort of abstraction for the as yet undetermined program statements, we know that the variable's value must be change and that therefore our attention is focus next on how that variable will be changed.
+// My comment: notice here again, like in "Reasoning About Programs Problem 2", Dijkstra uses the phrase "change [variable in the repeatable statement]", it is a sort of abstraction for the as yet undetermined program statements, we know that the variable's value must be changed and that therefore our attention is to focus next on how that variable will be changed.

-// falsity of the guard = ¬(nopo.q > 2) = (nopo.q ≤ 2) = nopo.q is at most 2 = nopo of q is at most
+// falsity of the guard = ¬(nopo.q > 2) = (nopo.q ≤ 2) = nopo.q is at most 2 = nopo of q is at most 2.

 // P = nopo.q ≥ 2 = nopo of q is at least 2.